 Very present is the gorgeous iittala Ultima Thule Glassware – seen with the water jugs (plain or a choice of infused offerings), iconic champagne glasses and water tumblers.

-To the right, you’ll find the flight information screens and the newspaper and magazine stand (Rob will be disappointed at the offering!):
+To the right, you’ll find the flight information screens and the newspaper and magazine stand:

 ….. plus some cosy individual seating.
 This was very ‘Scandi’ in design and uber private with a small shelf and place to leave your belongings built into every single position.
 A panel with power and USB was also built-in.